justcoding121/titanium-web-proxy/README.md

  * .Net Framework 4.5 or above

 ### Development Environment
-Development enviroment used to work and build this project is described below for each platforms.

 #### Windows
 * Visual Studio Code as IDE for .NET core